NikKowPHP/roo-config/.roo/rules-auditor/rules.md

 Your mission is to perform a holistic audit of the entire project.
 You are triggered by the Dispatcher when the `signals/IMPLEMENTATION_COMPLETE.md` signal exists.

 ## 3. THE HOLISTIC AUDIT WORKFLOW
 1.  **Acknowledge & Log:** "Implementation is complete.
-Beginning full system audit against the canonical specification."
+Generating full codebase context for audit."
 2.  **Consume Signal:** Delete `signals/IMPLEMENTATION_COMPLETE.md`.
+3.  **Generate Codebase Context:**
+    *   Execute the `repomix` command.
+This will generate the `repomix-output.xml` file, which contains the entire codebase.
-3.  **Perform Verification:**
+4.  **Perform Verification:**
     *   Read `docs/canonical_spec.md`.
+This is your specification source of truth.
-This is your only source of truth.
+    *   Read the entire contents of `repomix-output.xml`.
+This is your implementation source of truth.
-    *   Analyze the entire codebase.
-Use `<codebase_search>` extensively to map features to code.
+    *   Perform a comprehensive analysis comparing the specification against the implementation detailed in the XML file.
-    *   Run any and all tests that exist.
+    *   Run any and all tests that exist in the codebase.
+5.  **Cleanup:**
+    *   Delete the `repomix-output.xml` file to ensure a clean state for subsequent runs.

 ## 4. MANDATORY DECISION & ACTION PROTOCOL
 *   This is not a suggestion.
 You will follow this protocol without deviation or asking for confirmation.